Convince a Battered Woman to Seek Help

 Domestic violence is an issue for anyone who has four female friends, four female relatives, or four female co-workers.
 That is because nearly one in four women in the United States reports experiencing violence by a current or former spouse or boyfriend at some point in her life.

 In the three minutes it takes for you to read this article, another 20 women will experience physical abuse from their husband.
-In the course of a year, some 4.8 million partner-related physical assaults and rapes will have occurred.
+In the course of a year, nearly 1.3 million women are assaulted by their partner.

 Abused women come from all economic, social, and ethnic backgrounds.
 In addition to physical injuries that leave battered women in pain and often in need of medical attention, domestic violence scars are often emotional.
-Battered women live in constant stress to say or do whatever will keep them safe.
-Battered women commonly feel ashamed at the situation, powerless to do something about it, and depressed by their circumstances.
+Battered women live in a constant state of stress to say or do whatever will keep them safe.
+These abused women commonly feel ashamed at the situation, powerless to do something about it, and depressed by their circumstances.

 Domestic abuse is rarely a single episode and escalates over time, but a battered woman alone must decide to seek help.
 A battered woman is more at risk of being murdered when leaving an abuser.